-A major consists of a minimum of 36 credits of FRN courses numbered 111 and above or approved courses from a Study Abroad program in a French-speaking country, including at least eight credits from the 400 level, not including MLS 449.
+Group 2: Twelve or more additional credits at the 300 level or above, at least eight of which must be from the 400 level, not including MLS 449.

 French majors must pass at least two semesters of MLS 449 and successfully complete at least 8 credits in French during at least 12 continuous weeks of study abroad in a French-speaking country (or complete one of the other three options listed under MLS Core Language Major Requirements).
 Students who wish to be certified for teaching must complete the major with at least a 3.00 GPA; pass FRN 221 or 223, 225, 311, 418, and MLS 338 (the latter two courses with a grade of B or better); and successfully complete at least 8 credits in French during a minimum of one semester of study abroad in a French-speaking country.